-Adding rocks to the landscape improves the yard's appearance with a natural material.
-The University of Colorado Extension website points out that almost half of a household's water use goes for watering grass and landscaping; mulching with rock conserves water.
+Landscaping with rocks around trees improves the yard's appearance with a natural material.
+Almost half of a household's water use goes for watering grass and landscaping; mulching with rock conserves water.
 Spreading small rocks around trees serves as an inorganic mulch, inhibiting weeds, insulating roots and conserving moisture.

 Buy rocks as mulch, accent boulders and some decorative rocks to add a rock garden feature, if desired.
 Creating contrast improves the appearance of the yard.
 If the area with the trees is plain, select some colorful rocks.
 To highlight colorful plants, choose simple rocks in gray, black or tan, based on what goes well with the house and fence.

 Measure from the tree trunk outward to 6 feet and place a stone or make a mark with your shoe.
 Repeat at four or more locations around the tree.

 Step 5: Cut Landscape Fabric

 Measure the diameter of the circle from a mark on one side of the tree to a mark on the other.
 Cut the landscape fabric to this size.
 Fold the landscape fabric in half and cut half-way up the fold from the edge to the center.
 Cut a circle out of the center for the tree trunk, adding several inches to the circle to allow for the tree's growth and to keep the fabric off the trunk.

 Spread the landscape fabric around the tree.
 Use landscape staples to hold the fabric in place.

 Build a rock border to contain the mulch.
 Dig a trench 1 to 2 inches deep around the tree along the marks to seat the rocks, being careful not to damage too many tree roots.
 Make the trench the same width as the average width of the border rocks, for example, 6 inches.